-ADMISSION REQUIREMENTS FOR PRACTICAL NURSING
+Admission Requirements for Practical Nursing

-1. 17 years of age or older Proof of High School Diploma or G.E.D.
-If not from the US, it must specify that it is the equivalent of a US High School Diploma

-2. Competency Test for the PN program: Those applicants with the highest scores on reading and math competency testing will be given priority, minimum score is 500 to be considered for entrance into the program.

-3. A negative urine drug screening must be obtained prior to enrollment into the program.

-4. The following must be completed prior to attending clinical: Proof of Good Physical /Mental Health (must be provided by a Doctor, Advanced Registered Nurse Practitioner, or Physician's Assistant) within 6 months of going to clinical.

-5. In order to comply with clinical facility requirements, students may be required to obtain additional health screenings which could include, but not be limited to, COVID Vaccination, Tuberculosis testing, immunity to Measles/Mumps/Rubella/Varicella, Flu shots, Hepatitis, Meningitis, and Tetanus, Diphtheria & Pertussis (Tdap) which must have been within the past 10 years.

-6. Employment in health occupations necessitates the ability to pass the Florida Department of Health requirements and Clinical requirements for Criminal Background Checks.
+- 1. 17 years of age or older Proof of High School Diploma or G.E.D.
+If not from the US, it must specify that it is the equivalent of a US High School Diploma.
+The academic transcript must be authentic, evaluated and accompanied by a certified translation in English, if necessary. - 2.
+Competency Test for the PN program: Those applicants with the highest scores on reading and math competency testing will be given priority, minimum score is 500 to be considered for entrance into the program. - 3.
+A negative urine drug screening must be obtained prior to enrollment into the program. - 4.
+The following must be completed prior to attending clinical: Proof of Good Physical /Mental Health (must be provided by a Doctor, Advanced Registered Nurse Practitioner, or Physician's Assistant) within 6 months of going to clinical. - 5.
+In order to comply with clinical facility requirements, students may be required to obtain additional health screenings which could include, but not be limited to, COVID Vaccination, Tuberculosis testing, immunity to Measles/Mumps/Rubella/Varicella, Flu shots, Hepatitis, Meningitis, and Tetanus, Diphtheria & Pertussis (Tdap) which must have been within the past 10 years. - 6.
+Employment in health occupations necessitates the ability to pass the Florida Department of Health requirements and Clinical requirements for Criminal Background Checks.